dtrizna/nebula/README.md

 - generate augmented reverse shells as malicious samples: (a) train -- one set of reverse shell binaries (b) val -- another binaries
 - random split of unique legitimate commands to train/val
+  > NOTE: Be sure that both generated commands resemble as close as possible to auditd telemetry!

 - A/B tests:
   - test with traditional pipeline and different tokenizers: (1) sentencePiece (2) wordPiece (3) wordPunct
   - (TF-IDF | HashingVectorizer) vs FastText